Reducing vs Flat Interest Rate: Know the Difference

 T refers to the repayment period

-Illustration for a reducing rate of interest
+Illustration for a reduced rate of interest

 Assume you applied for a Rs 2,00,000 used car loan with a term of 36 months.
 The interest rate on your loan is set at 11%.
 In this case, your EMI is–